rdk/p2rank/distro/config/readme.md

 Config Directory
 ================

-This is a directory with P2Rank config files.
+This directory contains P2Rank config files.

 Initially, P2Rank loads configuration from `default.groovy` (and from `default-rescore.groovy` in case you run `prank rescore ...`).

 Parameters can be then overriden in a custom config file (`-c <config.file>`) or directly on the command line.

 ## Details

 Parameters can be set in 2 ways:
 1. on the command line `-<param_name> <value>`
-2. in config groovy file specified with `-c <config.file>` (see working.groovy for an example... `prank -c working.groovy`).
+2. in config groovy file specified with `-c <config.file>` (see working.groovy for an example... `prank -c example.groovy`).

 Parameters on the command line override those in the config file, which override defaults.